spotinst/help/src/docs/ocean/features/README.md

 # Features

 Ocean automates cloud infrastructure for containers.
-It continuously analyzes how your containers are using infrastructure, automatically scaling compute resources to maximize utilization and availability utilizing the optimal blend of spot, reserved and on-demand compute instances.
+It continuously analyzes how your containers are using infrastructure, automatically scaling compute resources to maximize utilization and availability by utilizing the optimal blend of spot, reserved, and on-demand compute instances.

-These are the major cross-platform features:
+These are the major Ocean cross-platform features:

 - [Scaling for Kubernetes](ocean/features/scaling-kubernetes)
 - [Headroom](ocean/features/headroom)